 Reports and Resources:

-Bridging the Gap for Foreign-Educated Immigrants: An Online Toolkit for Community Colleges and CBOsCCCIE partnered with WES Global Talent Bridge in developing this online toolkit that community college and CBO practitioners can use to integrate foreign-educated students into college programs and careers.
-This new resource includes best practices, success stories, videos, checklists, and other interactive tools practitioners can use to advise foreign-educated students on how to navigate educational and career pathways at their colleges and in their communities.
-Let us know what you think!
+Bridging the Gap for Foreign-Educated Immigrants: An Online Toolkit for Community Colleges and CBOsCCCIE and WES Global Talent Bridge developed this online toolkit that community college and CBO practitioners can use to integrate foreign-educated students into college programs and careers.
+You’ll find best practices, success stories, videos, checklists, and other interactive tools.

 December 30th Deadline for Submitting Comments to Oppose Higher Immigration & DACA Renewal Fees Proposed by USCISThe U.S. Citizenship and Immigration Services’ (USCIS) has proposed several fee increases that would make immigration benefits much less accessible to our low-income immigrant students, staff, and families, including Deferred Action of Childhood Arrivals (DACA) recipients, lawful permanent residents (LPRs), and those applying for LPR status.
 We need your help to oppose these fee increases by submitting public comments to USCIS by December 30th.
 You can use this template created by the Presidents’ Alliance on Higher Education and Immigration and CCCIE to submit your comments.
 Read more.